 If you feel depressed, talk with your family and friends.
 Ask your provider about getting help from a counselor.

 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.
 DO NOT stop taking any medicine without talking with your provider first.

 You may need to take an antibiotic before any medical procedure or when you go to the dentist.
-Tell all of your providers (dentist, doctors, nurses, or nurse practitioners) about your heart problem.
+Tell all of your providers (dentist, doctors, nurses, physician assistants, or nurse practitioners) about your heart problem.
 You may want to wear a medical alert bracelet or necklace.

 You may need to take blood-thinning medicines to help keep your blood from forming clots.
 Your provider might recommend one of these medicines: